Presessional English for Unconditional Offers

 English language preparation for students with an unconditional offer for an undergraduate or postgraduate course at UAL.

-Presessional is also an excellent opportunity to network with other students before you join your main course.
-Students are from a wide variety of disciplines and hold offers from all 6 of UAL's Colleges, so learning and collaborating with others is a great opportunity to build social and creative relationships.
+- Unconditional Presessional is an excellent opportunity for you to network with other students before you join your main course.
+Learning and collaborating with others is a great opportunity to build social and creative relationships.

 The syllabus focuses on the language and skills that you will need in Higher Education, including specific skills for courses at University of the Arts London.

-You will use a range of materials on the course including core materials compiled by tutors who teach English language support on UAL’s main courses.
-The materials include a variety of texts from real academic sources, images from fashion, art and design, articles from academic journals and newspapers, academic essays, film, and online materials.
-Most of the materials we use are specifically for art, design, fashion and communication students.
+You will use a range of materials on the course including core materials compiled by tutors who also deliver English language support for students studying main courses at UAL.
+The materials include a mixture of academic texts, essays, journals, newspaper articles, essays, film, and online materials sourced from writing and media within the fields of fashion, art, design, and communication.

 You will have one-to-one tutorials with your tutor to discuss your progress and receive advice on your studies.
 There will also be workshops to help you adapt to living in the UK and studying at UAL.